peterhutkins-glydways/ada-taskmaster/README.md

 - Either add the created bin directory to your path, or move the `alr` binary into somewhere already on your path

 ## Compile
+Creates a binary in the `bin` directory
 ```
 alr build
 ```
-creates a binary in the `bin` directory
+The first time you build, the toolchain assistant may ask you about your toolchain.
+For now, pick the defaults.

 ### Run
 Will also rebuild, if necessary.